danfuzz/samizdat/doc/samizdat-0.md

 a valid intlet index into the listlet.
-If `n` is not a valid index (either an out-of-range intlet, or some other value), then this returns the `notFound` value (an arbitrary value) if supplied, or simply returns no value at all if `notFound` was not supplied.
+If `n` is not a valid index (either an out-of-range intlet, or some other value), then this returns the `notFound` value (an arbitrary value) if supplied, or returns void if `notFound` was not supplied.

 <br><br>
 ### Primitive Library: Maplets